freshworkstudio/ChileanBundle/README.md

     //We create a new RUT wihtout verification number (the second paramenter of Rut constructor)
     $rut = new Rut($random_number);

-    //The fix method calculates the
-    echo $rut->fix()->format() . " \n";
+    //The fix method calculates the verification number echo $rut->fix()->format() . " \n";
 }
 //Output (random)